-The maximum cost per child that you will be responsible for paying, if you see a Delta Dental PPO or Delta Dental Premier Dentist.
+The maximum cost per child that you will be responsible for paying, if you see a Delta Dental PPO plus Premier Dentist.

 Premium

 This is the amount you pay each month to be enrolled in this plan.
 Premiums are due on the first of the month.